adonyssantos/santosma-home-server/README.md

 ### Cloudflared

 [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation) is a tool that allows you to tunnel traffic through Cloudflare's network.
 Is used to access to the local server from the internet.

+## Backups

+This services is my own implementation to backup the data from all others services volumes.
+The backups are encrypted using the `backups-encryption.key` file and uploaded to Mega using the `mega-cmd` tool.

+**The backups files are:**

+- `backups.dockerfile`: The Dockerfile to build the backups service.
+- `./scripts/create-backup.sh`: The script to create the backups, compress, encrypt and upload to Mega.
+- `./scripts/restore-backup.sh`: The script to download, decrypt, decompress and restore the backups.
+- `./scripts/clean-backups.sh`: The script to clean the backups older than 30 days.